Lupin3000/AugmentedReality/readme.md

 ## Minimum requirements

-- Python 3.7.x installed (_tested with Python 3.7.3 on UNIHIKER and 3.12 on macOS_)
+- tested with Python 3.7.3 on UNIHIKER (_Debian_)
+- tested with Python 3.12 on macOS
 - USB or Laptop camera

 ## Project setup